-When the Vatican observatory priest sees the appearance of a comet, the Church is sure that it confirms the eve of the Armageddon.
-Meanwhile, the USA President's godson Robert Thorn is informed in the maternity in Rome by Father Spiletto that his wife Katherine has just lost her baby and she had troubles with her uterus and would not have another pregnancy.
-Spiletto suggests Robert that another just born child that lost his mother could be the substituted for his son, and Robert accepts the child and gives the name of Damien.
+When the Vatican observatory Priest sees the appearance of a comet, the Church is sure that it confirms the eve of the Armageddon.
+Meanwhile, the U.S. President's godson Robert Thorn (Liev Schreiber) is informed in the maternity ward in Rome by Father Spiletto (Giovanni Lombardo Radice) that his wife Katherine (Julia Stiles) has just lost her baby and she had troubles with her uterus and would not have another pregnancy.
+Spiletto suggests to Robert that another just-born child that lost his mother could be the substituted for his son, and Robert accepts the child and gives him the name of "Damien".
 Robert is promoted to ambassador in London after a tragic accident.
-When Damien's nanny commits suicide in his birthday party, a substitute, Mrs. Baylock, comes to work and live with the family.
-Along the years, Katherine realizes that Damien is evil, while Robert is contacted by Father Brennan, who tells him that Damien is the son of devil.
-When the priest dies in a bizarre accident, the photographer Keith Jennings shows evidences to Robert that the boy is the ...Written by
+When Damien's nanny (Amy Huck) commits suicide during his birthday party, a substitute, Mrs. Baylock (Mia Farrow), comes to work and live with the family.
+Through the years, Katherine realizes that Damien is evil, while Robert is contacted by Father Brennan (Pete Postlethwaite), who tells him that Damien is the son of devil...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 3 of 3 people found this review helpful.